 Business Intelligence has come a long way in recent years, in terms of capturing and reporting on all aspects of a business’s work activity to ensure that the business is running smoothly, leanly, and is reflecting the business’s goals and strategies.
 Accessibility for key stakeholders is better than ever before.
 Companies that implement a business intelligence process that can comfortably capture the high volumes that a company creates, in near or real time, that can be scrutinised for actionable insights, will make the most of the capabilities that this digital revolution is providing; ensuring their longevity.

+We hope that we have covered the important aspects of the question: What is Business Intelligence for you in this article.
 If you want to learn more about how to implement Business Intelligence Systems for your distribution requirements, we would be happy to advise you; please contact us to discuss.